jorgebucaran/hyperapp/docs/vdom-events.md

-# VirtualDOM Events
+# VDOM Events

-VirtualDOM or lifecycle events are functions called at various points in the life of a [virtual node](/docs/virtual-nodes.md).
-They are used like any other [attribute](/docs/virtual-nodes.md#attributes).
+VDOM or lifecycle events are functions called at various points in the life of a [virtual node](/docs/vnodes.md).
+They are used like any other [attribute](/docs/vnodes.md#attributes).

 ## oncreate